Refermionized theory of the edge modes of a fractional quantum Hall cloud: Applications

 where the exponents

-only depend on the excitation momentum $l/R_{cl}$ and the bulk filling fraction $\nu$, but not on the specific values of the non-universal trap parameters $\Omega$ and $c$.
-Even though a finite value of $c$ is essential for the emergence of the singular power-law behaviour, the value of the exponents turn out to be universal properties of strongly correlated FQH fluids with short-ranged interactions, a manifestation of strong bulk correlations extending all the way through the edge.
-This peculiar universal behaviour emerges because the exponent is set by $2m^*\alpha$, but both the effective mass $m^*$ and the interaction strength proportional to $\alpha$ emerge because of the presence of the trap causing a gradient of angular velocity at the cloud's edge.
-So, while $\alpha$ is directly proportional to $c$, the effective mass $m^*$ is inversely proportional to it: the curvature parameter $c$ therefore cancels out from the exponents $\mu_\pm$.
+only depend on the excitation momentum $l/R_{cl}$ and the bulk filling fraction $\nu$, { since $\beta_\nu\simeq \frac{\pi}{8}\frac{1-\nu}{\nu}$ only depends on the filling fraction~\cite{Nardin_PRA_2023}.
+In particular, they do not depend on} the specific values of the non-universal trap parameters $\Omega$ and $c$.
+Even though a finite value of $c$ is essential for the emergence of the singular power-law behavior, the values of the exponents { (modulo its momentum dependence)} turn out to be universal properties of strongly correlated FQH fluids with {\it short-range} interactions, a manifestation of strong bulk correlations extending all the way through the edge.
+This peculiar universal behavior emerges because the exponent is set by $2m^*\alpha$, but both the effective mass $m^*$ and the interaction strength proportional to $\alpha$ emerge because of the presence of the trap causing a gradient of angular velocity at the cloud's edge.
+So, while $\alpha$ is directly proportional to $c$, the effective mass $m^*$ is inversely proportional to it: the curvature parameter $c$ therefore cancels out from the exponents $\mu_\pm$. {We however stress here that this ``universality" crucially relies on the fact that interactions among the FQH constituents are short-range.
+We expect it to be spoiled in a more general case - e.g. for an electron gas, where Coulomb interactions cannot be ignored.}

 A direct validation of the power-law behaviour via full two-dimensional simulations of the FQH clould is made difficult by the fast, almost exponential ($\log\mathcal{D}\propto \sqrt{l}$) growth of the Hilbert space dimension $\mathcal{D}$ at the large angular momentum $l$ values that are needed to interpolate power-law behaviours at both thresholds.